coryking/camoufox/FIREFOX_142_UPGRADE_NOTES.md

 ✅ **Removed/Obsolete Patches:**
 - `patches/librewolf/sed-patches/allow-searchengines-non-esr.patch` - **DELETED** - Firefox 142 natively supports SearchEngines in non-ESR builds (Bug 1961839, April 2025)
+- `patches/librewolf/remove_addons.patch` - **DELETED** - LibreWolf privacy patch that conflicts with Camoufox stealth mission (removing "Report Broken Site" makes browser detectably different from vanilla Firefox).
+Plus the entire subsystem in firefox has changed and updating to that is out of scope for this mission.
 ❌ **Remaining Patches (need testing):**
 - All other Camoufox patches (40 remaining - testing in progress)